claesenm/optunity/docs/user/index.rst

 This page contains a high-level overview of Optunity.
 The main module provides the basic user functionality.
 For more advanced use, please refer to the submodules.
 Everything discussed on this page is available in all Optunity wrappers, though specialized submodule features might not be.
-We will now elaborate on the basic approach of a general tuning task:

-BLAH
+Some basic terminology we will use consistently throughout the documentation:

+- *hyperparameters*: user-specified parameters for a given machine learning approach.
+  These will serve as optimization variables in our context.
+  Example: kernel parameters.
+- *score*: some measure to quantify the quality of a certain model.
+  Example: accuracy of a classifier.
+- *objective function*: the function that must be optimized.
+The arguments to this function are a tuple of hyperparameters.
+  Example: accuracy of an SVM classifier with certain kernel and regularization parameters.
+- *solver*: a strategy to optimize hyperparameters.
+  Example: grid search.
+- *train-predict-score (TPS) chain*:

 Optunity provides a variety of solvers for hyperparameter tuning problems.
 A tuning problem is specified by an objective function which does the work